-If the Policyholder disagrees with the AIP's decision, or if the AIP cannot make a decision whether the production method is a GFP based on the information provided (see Paragraph 31 A (5)(b)), the Policyholder or the AIP may make a written request that the RO serving the location of the insured acreage make a GFP Determination.
-It is the AIP's responsibility to forward a complete request file to the appropriate RO.

-- (1) A complete request must be in writing, routed through the AIP to the RO, and include: - (a) the AIP GFP Decision file, including both the complete underwriting file and the complete claim file, which will contain all material facts, written opinions, published material and supporting documentation provided by the Policyholder, any recommendations and research conducted by the AIP, the AIP analysis of the Policyholder's actions compared to the recommended practices, and the AIP Decision Letter; - (b) the identification of the requester, whether it is the AIP or Policyholder, and the Policyholder's written request, if applicable; and - (c) if the requester is the AIP, an explanation of why they are requesting a GFP Determination.
-This should include any extenuating circumstances which render the AIP unable to make the decision. - (i) If the RO determines all material information is available for the AIP to make a GFP Decision, the RO must return the request to the AIP for action. - (ii) If the RO accepts the AIP request for a GFP Determination the RO will give written notification to the Policyholder within 10 business days of acceptance.
-The notification will include the issue(s) and the Policyholder's right to provide additional supporting evidence for review.
-See Exhibit 7 for sample Acknowledgment Letter Template.
+- (1) If the Policyholder disagrees with the AIP's decision, the Policyholder may request a GFP Determination within 30 calendar days of receipt of the AIP's GFP Decision, through the AIP to the RO.
+It is the AIP's responsibility to forward a complete request file to the appropriate RO through the LC/GFP Database.
+A complete request must include: - (a) the AIP GFP Decision file, including both the complete underwriting file and the complete claim file, which will contain all material facts, written opinions, published material and supporting documentation provided by the Policyholder, any recommendations and research conducted by the AIP, the AIP analysis of the Policyholder's actions compared to the recommended practices, and the AIP Decision Letter; and - (b) the Policyholder's written request, and any attachments provided with the request, if applicable. - (2) If the AIP cannot make a decision whether the production method is a GFP based on the information available (see Paragraph 31 A (5)(b)), the AIP may make a written request that the RO serving the location of the insured acreage make a GFP Determination.
+It is the AIP's responsibility to forward a complete request file to the appropriate RO through the LC/GFP Database with an explanation of why they are requesting a GFP Determination. - (a) The AIP should include any extenuating circumstances which render the AIP unable to make the decision.